MLHale/CYBR8480/projects/milestone3.md

 #### Submission materials
 For this submission, you should
  * Package your code and/or deployment environment for release using [github](https://github.com/).
-(Optional) you may also use other potential deployment solutions such as [docker](https://www.docker.com/) in addition to github.
+(Optional) you may also use other potential deployment solutions such as Android play store, an APK distribution, [docker](https://www.docker.com/), etc in addition to github.
  * Create a ```hardware/software requirements``` section in your github repository and list the hardware components, software, and other technology required to make your app work.
  * Create ```installation``` and ```getting started``` instructions using markdown in your repository to detail what an end-user must do to setup and use your product.